HKU-BAL/ClusterV/docs/options.md

 Other parameters:

-[EXPERIMENTAL] are for testing and advance usage.
+[EXPERIMENTAL] are for testing and advanced usage.

 | Type                               | Parameters                    | Type  | Default | Description                                                                                                                                                                                                              |
 |------------------------------------|-------------------------------|-------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|